 The Chairman of the Board, John M. Beck, is not considered independent of the Corporation within the meaning of the CSA Guidelines and NI 52-110.
 The Lead Director as of the date of this Circular, Anthony P. Franceschini, is considered independent of the Corporation within the meaning of the CSA Guidelines.
+Upon Mr. Franceschini's retirement from the Board effective June 4, 2024, Scott Thon will assume the role of independent Lead Director.
 In the event of a vote of the Board that is tied, neither the Chairman of the Board nor the Lead Director is entitled to an additional or tie-breaking vote.